Shajan/llm-classroom/README.md

 ### 3.MCP.
 Model Context Protocol Multi-Tool Chat (Folder: `/3.MCP`)

 An educational implementation of the emerging Model Context Protocol (MCP) pattern.
-It shows how to expose external tool capabilities (weather lookup, web search, Playwright browsing) via lightweight JSONL MCP servers and let an OpenAI model call them automatically—either from a terminal chat or a Streamlit UI.
+It shows how to expose external tool capabilities (weather lookup, web search, Playwright browsing) via lightweight JSONL servers and let an OpenAI model call them automatically—either from a terminal chat or a Streamlit UI.

+Recent update: `mcp_server.py` has been refactored to use the **official MCP SDK** (`FastMCP` + `@mcp.tool` decorators).
+The current `MCPManager` still speaks a simplified legacy JSONL protocol, so until it is upgraded this new server is not auto-discovered by the chat clients (they still work with the other legacy servers).
+This gives you both:

+1. A forward-looking real MCP server implementation (reference for integrating with compliant clients)
+2. Simplified educational servers the existing manager can orchestrate today

 **What it provides:**
-- Multiple standalone MCP servers (weather, search, optional Playwright browser)
+- Multiple standalone MCP servers (weather, search, Playwright browser) using the official protocol
-- A shared `MCPManager` (`mcp_core.py`) that spawns enabled servers, lists tools, and dispatches tool calls
 - A terminal chat client (`chat_client.py`) that performs automatic tool calling (function-calling style)
 - A Streamlit chat UI (`streamlit_app.py`) to enable/disable/add servers dynamically
 - Config-driven server list (`mcp_config.yaml`)
 - Screenshot / large-payload sanitization to control token costs

-**Primary Servers (all JSONL over stdio):**
+**Primary Servers:**
-- `mcp_server.py` – location + weather (`get_current_location`, `get_weather`)
+- `mcp_server.py` – (official SDK) location + weather (`get_current_location`, `get_weather`) – pending manager upgrade for in-app discovery
 - `mcp_search_server.py` – lightweight DuckDuckGo instant answer search (`web_search`)
 - `mcp_playwright_server.py` – headless (or headed) Chromium browsing & optional screenshot capture (`browse_page`)

 **Why MCP here?**
-It demonstrates the pattern of: model decides -> tool call -> external capability -> result fed back to model; while isolating each capability into a simple, restartable subprocess you can extend or replace.
+It demonstrates the pattern of: model decides -> tool call -> external capability -> result fed back to model; while isolating each capability into a restartable subprocess you can extend or replace.
+The dual implementation (legacy vs official) helps you compare a minimal pedagogical protocol with the real specification.

 **Quick Start (Terminal Chat):**
 ```bash